adrelanos/aeternity-wiki/Troubleshooting.md

 brew install rebar
 ```

-now use rebar to get and compile Aeternity:
+now use rebar to get and compile æternity:

 ```
 rebar get